 Loud Howard: brought to you by a too-close microphone.
 Jordo did his best to fix this in post, but we don’t record on multiple channels so there’s only so much that can be done on our budget.

 This episode of Writing Excuses has been brought to you by Audible.

 *Note: From the Audible website, here are the terms of the free membership.
 Read the fine print, please!

 Get your first 14 days of the AudibleListener® Gold membership plan free, which includes one audiobook credit.
 After your 14 day trial, your membership will renew each month for just $14.95 per month so you can continue to receive one audiobook credit per month plus members-only discounts on all audio purchases.
 A very small number of titles are more than one credit.
 Cancel your membership before your free trial period is up and you will not be charged.
 Thereafter, cancel anytime, effective the next billing cycle.
 Any unused audiobook credits will be lost at cancellation.

-This entry was posted on Sunday, April 17th, 2011 at 4:55 pm and is filed under Conventions, Criticism, Editing.
+This entry was posted on Sunday, April 17th, 2011 at 4:55 pm and is filed under Career and Lifestyle, Theory and Technique.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.